StyearX/Fluent-modded/README.md

 **Fluent Modded** is a modified version of the [Fluent UI Library](https://github.com/dawid-scripts/Fluent), rebuilt and extended with modern features, more themes, icon support, manager systems, and mobile compatibility.

-> This script is just a Lua example — you can use this UI library for your own scripts.

 **GitHub:** https://github.com/StyearX/Fluent-modded

 ---